rubymonsters/ruby-for-beginners/source/17-variables.md

 `number`.
 Since this is a variable, the expression simply evaluates to the value that was assigned to the variable on the first line.

-In Ruby, variables are created the moment you use them, by the way of assigning something to them.
+In Ruby, variables are created the moment you use them, by way of assigning something to them.
 You don't need to declare them as in other languages, which is pretty convenient.